Additive Manufacturing – a definition

 If you’re not familiar with the terms used within the industry, it can seem confusing with seemingly similar processes using different terms.

 Rapid prototyping is another phrase often bandied around, but is increasingly being replaced by additive manufacturing.
 This is because the use of the word “prototype” can be misleading.
 As well as creating a test design, rapid prototyping can also create functional components, plus moulds.
-Different materials are compatible with additive manufacturing and the process which is used is in part determined by what’s being used.
+Different materials are compatible for an additive manufacturer and the process which is used is in part determined by what’s being used.

 Selective Laser Sintering (SLS)